 • The promotion of fair trading in food.

-The cost/benefit analysis in Section 3.2.1 lists a number of considerations that address fair trading with respect to canola line MON88302.
+The cost/benefit analysis in Section 3.2.1, lists a number of considerations that address fair trading with respect to cotton line MON88701.

 • Any written policy guidelines formulated by the Ministerial Council.